mjattie/CareKickoff/README.md

 In the Data folder of this repository you will find JSON files with client data.
 These are obviously fake clients with fake data.
 The basic premise if what we would like you to do, is **create an application that displays this data**.

-There is a lot of freedom in this exercize, where you can choose which parts of the application you find most important.
+There is a lot of freedom in this exercise, where you can choose which parts of the application you find most important.
 What do you want the application to look like?
 Do you include security issues, and if so how?
 Will you deal with authorization of who is actually allowed to access the client files?
 It's all up to you.

 The data includes several fake employee accounts with a list of which clients they are authorized to access their data.
 Clients each have careplans, reports, as well as general information to be displayed.
 Whichever parts of these data you end up choosing to utilize is your own choice.